TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins.md

 ### Plugin Caveats

 *   They must run as a single process.
-*   The plugins used *must* be specified in an API definition and are not global across APIs.
+*   To apply a custom plugin to an API you must modify the API definition and add the plugin information to one of the areas of the API Request Lifecycle mentioned above.
 *   They must manage API-specific cases in the same process, only one CoProcess will be managed by a Tyk Instance.

 ### Language Support